Media of Northern Ireland: Print

-In Northern Ireland, the main newspapers are The Irish News, seen as pro-Social Democratic and Labour Party, and the Unionist-leaning Belfast Newsletter.
+In Northern Ireland, the main newspapers are The Irish News, seen as supporting Irish reunification, and the Unionist-leaning Belfast Newsletter.
 The Belfast Telegraph is the main evening newspaper in Northern Ireland.
 In January 2005 Daily Ireland, which was somewhat supportive of Sinn Féin was launched.
 It contended (in line with its politics) to be an all-Ireland newspaper; however, its sales were far stronger in Northern Ireland and Dublin than the rest of the island, and it closed in September 2006.

-Magazines include Fortnight, a monthly political and cultural magazine, (now defunct.)
+Fortnight, a monthly political and cultural magazine was published from 1970 until 2012.
 The Ulster Tatler is a lifestyle and society magazine, alongside sister publications Ulster Homes and Ulster Bride.

 Regional newspapers are also published by Alpha Newspaper Group, Belfast Media Group, Johnston Publishing, North West of Ireland Printing and Publishing Company and others.

 Opinion on Northern Ireland is as diverse as that in the general public, ranging from the strongly anti-Republican line of the Sunday Independent to the more sympathetic Sunday Business Post.